TiarkRompf/lms-clean/doc/lms_code_walk.md

 ## Abstract

-Lightweight Modular Staging (LMS) is a generative programming tool achieving the multi-stage programming (staging).
+Lightweight Modular Staging (LMS) is a generative programming tool achieving the programming paradigm called multi-stage programming (staging).
 LMS_clean is a remake of the LMS project, aiming at a more flexible design and extension with better support for LMS IR transformation and optimization.
-This documentation is a code walk of the LMS_clean repo, hoping to explain the implementation (in high-level or in details) to people who are interested in learning and using LMS.
+This documentation is a code-walk of the LMS_clean repo, hoping to explain the implementation (in high-level or in details) to people who are interested in learning and using LMS.
 This is different from a tutorial since it will dive into the core implementation of LMS and offers more insights than simply how to use LMS.